nobodyMO/ioBroker.photovoltaikcharts/README.md

 # ioBroker.photovoltaikcharts

-Draw charts especially for photovoltaic production and consumption data with [highcharts](http://www.highcharts.com/)
+VIS widgets for drawing charts especially for photovoltaic production and consumption data with [highcharts](http://www.highcharts.com/)

 To use the charts one of the history adapters is required: history, sql or InfluxDB.
 The two Time Series charts with Navigator currently only work with SQL adapter and MariaDB/mysql.
 Here I use special SQL queries to significantly reduce the amount of data already in the DBMS.
 Otherwise, a navigator with a time series with values every 10 seconds and more than one year would not be possible.